Code-Institute-Submissions/web_studio/README.md

 and follow easy instructions on how to use services.
 Set MAILGUN_KEY variable into environmental variables, and use your test URL provided by MAILGUN.

-And you will need to create templates with templates_names and variables as per checkout/views.py appointments/views.py freelancers/views.py
+You will need to create templates with templates_names and variables as per checkout/views.py appointments/views.py freelancers/views.py